-When Rachel Bertsche first moves to Chicago, she’s thrilled to finally share a zip code, let alone an apartment, with her boyfriend.
-But shortly after getting married, Bertsche realizes that her new life is missing one thing: friends.
+When Rachel Bertsche first moves to Chicago, she’s thrilled to finally share a zip code with her boyfriend.
+But shortly after getting married, she realizes that her new life is missing one thing: friends.
 Sure, she has plenty of BFFs—in New York and San Francisco and Boston and Washington, D.C.
 Still, in her adopted hometown, there’s no one to call at the last minute for girl talk over brunch or a reality-TV marathon over a bottle of wine.
-Taking matters into her own hands, Bertsche develops a plan: She’ll go on fifty-two friend-dates, one per week for a year, in hopes of meeting her new Best Friend Forever.
-In her thought-provoking, uproarious memoir, Bertsche blends the story of her girl-dates (whom she meets everywhere from improv class to friend rental websites) with the latest social research to examine how difficult—and hilariously awkward—it is to make new friends as an adult.
+Taking matters into her own hands, Bertsche develops a plan: Meeting people everywhere from improv class to friend rental websites, she’ll go on fifty-two friend-dates, one per week for a year, in hopes of meeting her new Best Friend Forever.

 This was a pretty interesting book.
 While Rachel and her husband had friends, she was missing that BFF connection in her new-ish city of Chicago, and so she decides to find one.
 The idea of going on friend-dates was so strange to me at first, but by the end of the book, after Rachel has gone on 52 friend dates and encountered so many women who were looking for the same thing, it seemed less unusual.
 Rachel’s story made it clear that she was not the only one out looking for a friend.